JuliaGeometry/AdaptivePredicates.jl/README.md

 - Richard Shewchuk, J. Adaptive Precision Floating-Point Arithmetic and Fast Robust Geometric Predicates.
 Discrete Comput Geom 18(3), 305–363 (1997)

 Note that this range comes from the `insphere` predicate.
-The number range is much wider for `orient2`, for example, since it requirements far fewer additions, subtractions, and multiplications.
+The number range is much wider for `orient2`, for example, since it requires far fewer additions, subtractions, and multiplications.

 Thus, for some numbers, the values returned from these predicates may be invalid due to underflow or overflow.
 In ranges where this is a concern, you should use [ExactPredicates.jl](https://github.com/lairez/ExactPredicates.jl) instead.